DataDog/hiring-engineers/answers.md

 - Datadog Agent - v7.25.1

 ##### Task 1.
 Challenges/Comments/Links
 None, it's a local environment set-up which I have to do multiple times.
-Account creation and agent install for Datadog was super easy.
+Account creation and agent install for Datadog was seamless.